doxout/stractory/README.md

 Notice how the options are passed to the server function.

-When a client wrapper is specified like in the dnode examples, using strac.connect will yield the wrapped actor client instead:
+When a client wrapper is specified like in the dnode examples, using `strac.get` and `strac.connect` will yield the wrapped actor client instead:

-    strac.connect('name', function(err, client) {
+    strac.get('name', function(err, client) {
         client.transform('beep', function(result) {
             console.log("beep => ", result);
             // beep => BOOP
         });
     });

+# The closure caveat:

-There is a caveat here: the client wrapper and server functions are NOT closures.
+The client wrapper and server functions are NOT closures.
 They will be transformed to strings, and the server function will be eval-ed on the worker.
 If you want to pass any variables to them, use the options object.
-All options must be serializable by JSON.stringify
+All options must be non-functions and serializable by dnode. (note that dnode does support cyclic objects)

+What this means is that you should treat actors as if they're separate modules.
-That means e.g. that you can't simply use dnode if you've already required it, it must be available on the worker and you must require() it in the function body.
+That means e.g. that you can't simply use the dnode variable if you've already required it; it must be made available on the worker by calling

-# TODO
+    var dnode = require('dnode');

+in the actor's server function body (just like you would do for a separate module)

+# Other built in actor types

 ## Spawn actor

-child process spawn based actor with its stdin and stdout streams available for input/output:
+This is a child process spawn based actor with its stdin and stdout streams available for input/output:

-     // a glorified regular echo server - spawn once per client strac.create('custom-process', stractory.spawnclient('cat'))

-    // a glorified 'multicast' echo server - spawn once and pipe to all clients strac.create('custom-process', stractory.spawnonce('cat'))
+    // a glorified 'multicast' echo server - spawn once and pipe to all clients strac.create('custom-process', stractory.spawn('cat'), function(client, cb) { cb(null, client); });

-They might need a lot of various parameters passed without closures available, so generic actors (such as a dnode one) will not be straightforward to write but once written they will be easier to use.
-That way the effects of the closure caveat, while still relevant, will become less pronounced.
+The third argument is an optional "smarter" client.

+Possible uses include audio and video stream encoders

+# Roadmap (TODO)

+## Queuing client API:

+Queue stractory requests until a connection is estabilished.

+    var strac = stractory.client({host:.., port:..});

+    strac.connect('actorname', function(err, actor) {
+    });

 ## Other stractory client functions:

 ### Wait until an actor appears

     strac.wait('name', function(err, client) {